raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 In firmware dated August 2018 or later, the `hdmi_timings` config.txt entry that was previously used to set up the DPI timings has be superceded by a new `dpi_timings` parameter.
 If the `dpi_timings` parameter is not present, the system will fall back to using the `hdmi_timings` parameter to ensure backwards compatibility.
 If neither are present and a custom mode is requested, then a default set of parameters for VGAp60 is used.

-The `dpi_group` and `dpi_mode` config.txt parameters are used to set either predetermined modes (DMT or CEA modes as used by HDMI) or a user can generate custom modes.
+The `dpi_group` and `dpi_mode` config.txt parameters are used to set either predetermined modes (DMT or CEA modes as used by HDMI), or a user can generate custom modes.

 To generate a custom DPI mode, start [here](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679).